 Prior to starting QUEST's automatic operation, the QUEST CE performs offline analysis to determine what is the most suitable QUEST configuration.
 For that purpose, the QUEST Contention Management Process (CMP) section is introduced.
-The QUEST CMP section is shown in Figure 4-3.
+The QUEST CMP section is shown in Figure 4-4.

-Figure 4-3 - QUEST Control & Monitoring - QUEST Contention Management Process
+Figure 4-4 - QUEST Control & Monitoring - QUEST Contention Management Process

 The CMP section contains three tiles: Configure, Simulate and Outcome.
 The Configure tile enables the QUEST CE to create different QUEST PROFILEs.
 Each created QUEST PROFILE should be named differently in order to easily distinguish it when it is later considered.
-Configuring and assigning the QUEST
+The example of different QUEST PROFILEs is shown in Figure 4-5.
+As shown in the figure, by choosing the drop-down menu on the Configure tile, QUEST user can easily create new PROFILEs or chose one of the previously created PROFILEs for QUEST simulation process.
+From this menu, user can also delete previously created profiles by choosing the "x" button.